Jo-Minken/Practice/Interview/Ruby and Rails.md

   # => its me
   ```

-- What is the difference between Hash and JSON?
+- What is the difference between Hash and JSON?<br>
-  `Hash` is a Ruby class, a collection of key/value pairs that allows accessing values by keys.
+  - `Hash` is a Ruby class, a collection of key/value pairs that allows accessing values by keys.

-  `JSON` is a string in a specific format for sending data.
+  - `JSON` is a string in a specific format for sending data.

-- What is the splat operator?
+- What is the splat operator?<br>
   Splat is used when you don’t want to specify the number of arguments passed to a method in advance.
-Ruby has two splat operators, the single splat and double splat.
+Ruby has two splat operators, the single splat and double splat.<br>
-  The single splat works as you’d expect:
+  The single splat works as you’d expect:<br>

   ```ruby
   def do_sth(*input)